 at 1:29 were 30% larger by volume than the 1:32 products made by other manufacturers.
 In addition 1:29 was exactly three

 times the size of HO scale making it easier to enlarge existing scale model drawings for consumer construction of accessories

 and scratch-built engines and rolling stock.
-Since this original venture, at least two other major companies joined in the 1:29th market (USA Trains and AML/American Mainline) as well as some other smaller companies creating a wide range of
+After this original venture was undertaken by Aristo-Craft, two other major companies,

+USA Trains and AML/American Mainline, joined in the 1:29th market along with some other smaller companies creating a wide range of

 rolling stock and locomotives.
-Early releases in this scale were more toy like, complete with brass railings and other
+The early releases in this scale were more toy like, complete with brass railings and other

 decorations.
-Since that time there has been a steady move toward more and more realism with recent releases in live steam
+Since that time there was a steady move toward more and more realism with subsequent releases in live steam

 the European market.